+The phenomenon of finite control in the Balkan languages (and in Hebrew and many Southern Italian varieties) involves the appearance of inflected subjunctive complements which exhibit Obligatory Control (Landau 2004, among others): finite complements in these languages cover pretty much the entire spectrum of obligatory control or raising predicates (for an overview, see Ledgeway 2015; Manzini, Lorusso & Savoia, 2017).
+The verbs embedding a complements, such as the ones we are describing, are a much more restricted set than the obligatory control/raising verbs in Balkan languages.
+The Apulian varieties under analysis, for example, include ‘go’ and ‘be/stay’ aspectual periphrases; we will concentrate on the ‘stay’ periphrases (for an analysis of the differences in aspectual finite constructions across southern Italian varieties, see Manzini, Lorusso & Savoia 2017). ‘want’, as illustr are reeement configuration involving a ement

 Similar patterns are found in the varieties from the same area (i.e. in the south-east of Bari, in A: Mola di Bari, Rutigliano, Castellana, Turi).
 Throughout the paper we will refer mainly to the variety of Conversano, but we will also sketch some relevant differences between the variety of Conversano and some other varieties of the same group in §1.